BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 *please advise of any allergies as not all ingredients are listed

-We are honored to have the Women of Blackwell, Brooke Guzar, Renèe Mackay-lyons and Elishua Ben-Choreen conduct a BEAT Talk on Monday, September 9th, 2024.
-This session will be held in-person at the John H. Daniels Faculty of Architecture, Landscape, and Design, building, University of Toronto, room DA330 .
+We are honored to have the winners of 2022 Prix De Rome in Architecture - Emerging Practitioner conduct a BEAT Talk on Wednesday, February 5, 2025: Ivee Wang, Julia Nakanishi, and Paulette Cameron.
+This session will be held in-person at the John H. Daniels Faculty of Architecture, Landscape, and Design, building, University of Toronto, room DA230 .
 Event schedule and location details below.

 BEAT is a volunteer-run organization made up of architects, designers, leaders, and entrepreneurs creating opportunities for community-building, advocacy, networking, and mentorship.